aalthaf/Recipes/README.md

 # Recipes
-This website allows you to search for recipes which contains the ingredients you have.
+This website allows you to search for recipes which contain the ingredients you have.